Submarines

 Paul’s contribution to the RAN did not end with the Oberon era.
 He was instrumental in the safe introduction of the Collins-class submarine into service, where his years of experience proved invaluable.
 I enjoyed more than a few glasses of wine with Paul in airport lounges on many a trip to or from Canberra, Perth or Adelaide over the Collins years.

-In retirement, Paul lived in Western Australia, and he was a long serving member of both the Submarines Association of Australia and its Royal Navy counterpart, the RN Submariners Association (Australia)
+In retirement, Paul lived in Western Australia, and he was a long serving member of both the Submarines Association of Australia and its Royal Navy counterpart, the RN Submariners Association (Australia).

 Paul passed away on 20 June following complications from a twisted bowel.
 He was predeceased by his wife, Enid.